Diverse designers headline Milan Fashion Week Day 5

 MILAN (AP) — Designers with diverse backgrounds figured prominently in shows on the fourth day of Milan Fashion Week, during a season when diversity in Italian fashion has become an every more pressing topic.

-Maximilian Davis, 27, showed his second season as creative director at Ferragamo.
-Likewise for Filipino-American designer Rhuigi Villasenor at Bally.
-And Tokyo James, founded a decade ago by British-Nigerian designer Iniye Tokyo James, presented his fourth Milan runway show.
+Maximilian Davis, 27, showed his second season as creative director at the Florentine-based Ferragamo.
+Likewise for Filipino-American designer Rhuigi Villasenor at Swiss luxury brand Bally.
+And Tokyo James, founded a nearly decade ago by British-Nigerian designer Iniye Tokyo James, presented its fourth Milan runway show.

+This week, under-represented designers were also supported by the fashion chamber with inside a project called Blanc Spaces, Black creatives were honored with the first-ever Black Carpet Awards and new designers of color were on display at one of Milan’s trendiest display in a collaboration with Afro Fashion Week Milano.

 Some highlights from mostly womenswear collections for next fall and winter on the fourth day Saturday of Milan Fashion Week.